zbchristian/simple-GPS-Data-Server/Readme.md

 Installation
 ------------
-*Copy all files in the webapp folder to the web space folder (in the following ./gpstracker/ is assumed) *Create corresponding entry in webserver config to allow web access and php to run *Adjust the top level .htaccess file
+* Copy all files in the webapp folder to the web space folder (in the following ./gpstracker/ is assumed)
+* Create corresponding entry in webserver config to allow web access and php to run
+* Adjust the top level .htaccess file
  ```
  RewriteBase gpstracker
  ```
-*Set the authentification for the admin interface
+* Set the authentification for the admin interface
-  *In the file `<auth/.htpasswd>` a single user `<admin>` with the password `<changeme>` is included *The path to the .htpasswd file has to be adjusted in `<admin/.htaccess>` *Update .htpasswd with new users/passwords.
-Best use the command line `<htpasswd /path-to-htpasswd-file/.htpasswd myusername mypassword>` or an online generator
+  * In the file <code>auth/.htpasswd</code> a single user <code>admin</code> with the password <code>changeme</code> is included
+  * The path to the .htpasswd file has to be adjusted in <code>admin/.htaccess</code>
+  * Update .htpasswd with new users/passwords.
+Best use the command line <code>htpasswd /path-to-htpasswd-file/.htpasswd myusername mypassword</code> or an online generator
-*Edit scripts/config.php: adjust settings
+* Edit scripts/config.php: adjust settings
-  *Define timezone, which map to use, date/time format *Specify the time span w/o movement to be recognized as a pause *Specify the time w/o movement to start a new track *Enable or disable the start of the tcp/udp bridge GO server *Get the javascript GPXViewer from `<https://www.j-berkemeier.de/GPXViewer/>` and copy the folder GM_Utils to `<gpstracker/js/>`
+  * Define timezone, which map to use, date/time format
+  * Specify the time span w/o movement to be recognized as a pause
+  * Specify the time w/o movement to start a new track
+  * Enable or disable the start of the tcp/udp bridge GO server
+* Get the javascript GPXViewer from <code>https://www.j-berkemeier.de/GPXViewer/</code> and copy the folder GM_Utils to <code>gpstracker/js/</code>
-  *In order to use Google maps, an API key is required *Edit the file `<./js/GM_Utils/GPX2GM_Defs.js>` and uncomment the line containing  `<JB.GPX2GM.GM_Api_key>` and add the API key as the value
+  * In order to use Google maps, an API key is required
+  * Edit the file <code>./js/GM_Utils/GPX2GM_Defs.js</code> and uncomment the line containing  <code>JB.GPX2GM.GM_Api_key</code> and add the API key as the value
-*TCP/UDP-HTTP-Bridge
+* TCP/UDP-HTTP-Bridge
-  *enable/disable in scripts/config.php
+  * enable/disable in scripts/config.php
-  *compile code with GO in tcp_udp_http_bridge (go build) *copy executable to exe directory on webspace *adjust config.php accordingly (name and path of/to executable) *call admin interface to start server
+  * compile code with GO in tcp_udp_http_bridge (go build)
+  * copy executable to exe directory on webspace
+  * adjust config.php accordingly (name and path of/to executable)
+  * call admin interface to start server
-  *add a crontab entry to check once per hour, if the server is running (requires "wget") `<1 * * * * /usr/bin/wget -O /dev/null -o /dev/null https://<WEBSERVER>/<PATH>?checkserver=<SECRETKEY> >/dev/null 2>&1>`
+  * add a crontab entry to check once per hour, if the server is running (requires "wget")
+   <code>1 * * * * /usr/bin/wget -O /dev/null -o /dev/null https://<WEBSERVER>/<PATH>?checkserver=<SECRETKEY> >/dev/null 2>&1</code>
 *The database file will be created automatically

 Enter tracking devices